Guillermo Tolentino: Early life and education

 Tolentino was born on July 24, 1890, in Malolos, Bulacan.
-He was the fourth child in his family and had seven siblings.
-Before being interested in sculptures, he learned how to play the guitar, a skill which he inherited from his father.
-The young Tolentino showed an early talent in sculpting, having been able to mold figures of horses and dogs out of clay.
+He was the fourth of eight children.
+Before developing an interest in sculpture, he learned to play the guitar, a skill he acquired from his father.
+Young Tolentino showed an early talent for sculpting, molding figures of horses and dogs out of clay.

-Tolentino started studying in Malolos Intermediate School and continued his high school years in the same city.
-After studying in Malolos, Tolentino went to Manila and attended classes in the School of Fine Arts of the University of the Philippines.
+Tolentino attended Malolos Intermediate School and completed his high school education in the same city.
+He then moved to Manila to attend the School of Fine Arts at the University of the Philippines.

-In 1911, Tolentino made an illustration of prominent Filipinos posing for a studio portrait.
-Among those included were national heroes, revolutionaries, and politicians.
-The illustration was lithographed and published in a weekly magazine called Liwayway under the name "Grupo de Filipinos Ilustres" and became popular among homes in the 20th century.
-Tolentino, a student at the university when he made the illustration, didn't earn any money from it but didn't seem to mind about it.
+In 1911, Tolentino created an illustration of prominent Filipinos posing for a studio portrait, which included national heroes, revolutionaries, and politicians.
+The illustration was lithographed and published in the weekly magazine Liwayway under the title "Grupo de Filipinos Ilustres" and became popular in Filipino homes during the 20th century.
+Although Tolentino was a university student when he made the illustration and received no financial compensation for the popular work, he reportedly did not mind.

-Tolentino graduated in 1915 with a degree in Fine Arts.
+Tolentino graduated in 1915 with a degree in fine arts.